|

 mark III dispensed with the sliding wheelhouse roof but instead

 provided a forward cockpit with front door to the saloon.
-This eliminated
+This

 The